synareil/esd-proj/README.md

 > ./item_dummy.sh

 # 3. Running the website front-end for users and admin
-1. To access **user-end** front-end, cd to the userfrontend folder and type the following:
+1. To access **user-end** front-end, Access the webpage via http://localhost:8008
-> python -m http.server 8008

-Access the webpage via http://localhost:8008

 # 4. To bring microservices down
 > docker compose down